camayal/OnScreeM/README.md

 ```

 ### Dependencies
-It is needed the library `tkinter`.
-The simplest way to get that library is using `pip`
+The library `tkinter` is needed.
+The simplest way to get that library is by using `pip`

 ```Bash
 pip install tk